wangpeihua1231/quantum-programming-platform/README.md

 using statevector.ipynb.
 This code emplement in jupyter, with qiskit version: 0.44.1.

 # Generation of Figure 5 & 6
-The Figure 5 & 6 visualizing the quantum circuits of Qiskit ZZFeatureMap and ansatz layer used in machine learning can be generated using qiskit_circuit_visualization.py.
+The Figure 5a & 6a visualizing the quantum circuits of Qiskit ZZFeatureMap and ansatz layer used in machine learning can be generated using qiskit_circuit_visualization.py.
+The Figure 5b & 6b counterparts in PennyLane can be generated using pennylane_circuit_visualization.ipynb.

 # Usage Example: Half Adder
 For Half Adder implementation, additional libraries are required: qiskit-aer.
 Usage example is in half_adder.ipynb.
 This code is emplement in jupyter, with qiskit version: 0.44.1.